Tokyo, Japan: 2023 Business Aviation Destination Guide

 Airport hotels are available at RJAA and RJTT.
 In most cases, hotels close to the airports are not international hotel brands and are usually only 3-star properties.
 The city center area must be considered for better quality crew accommodations, with 4-star hotel pricing more than 200 USD/night.

 Be mindful that hotels throughout much of Japan tend to sell out during specific tourism periods of the year.
 These include Golden Week (late April), cherry blossom blooming season (late March), summer holidays (August), and autumn (late October into November).
 During these peak periods, operators and ground handlers may need to become creative in sourcing crew accommodations.
 In some cases, it may be necessary to drive some two hours out of town to obtain adequate crew accommodations.
-Or, depending upon the crew, they may be willing to consider capsule or love hotel options within the cities.

 Pre-paid ground transport (with driver) is recommended when visiting Tokyo.
 Taxi drivers in this region rarely speak English.
 For many, rental cars are not an ideal option as most signage is in Japanese, and vehicles are driven on the left side of the road.
 Pick up or drop off planeside is not possible at either Tokyo airport.